 What happens after the surgery

 Once the surgery is completed, expect to stay at the outpatient center for a few hours so that nurses can monitor you and give you any needed pain medication.
 You will need to have someone drive you home and be with you the first night home.
-If your pain after is quite severe, your doctor may recommend stronger prescription pain medicine, but these should be taken with caution as many can be highly addictive.
-Many times, arthroscopy patients can manage pain with nonsteroidal anti-inflammatory drugs (NSAIDs).

-When any type of surgery is involved, recovery is not an overnight process.
-Even though arthroscopy is less invasive, there is still a significant recovery period after.
-“What is done in surgery determines the recovery time,” says Dr. Alexander.
-“If stitching needs to be done, where anything needs to be stitched or repaired, usually patients need four weeks in the sling after surgery.
-Physical therapy starts pretty quickly, 2-3 days after surgery, and the patient has about three months of physical therapy in total.
-If no stitching needs to be done and the shoulder just essentially needs to be cleaned out, then the patient wears a sling for 7-10 days and has about six weeks physical therapy.”
+With any type of surgery, recovery is not an overnight process.
+Although arthroscopy is less invasive, there is still a significant recovery period after.
+For arthroscopic shoulder surgery in which anything needs to be stitched or repaired, patients usually need to keep their shoulder in a sling for about 4 weeks after surgery and physical therapy, which begins within 2-3 days after the procedure, lasts about 3 months.
+If no stitching needs to be done during the procedure and the shoulder joint just needs to be cleaned out, patients can expect to wear a sling for about 7-10 days and attend physical therapy for about six weeks.
+Either way, you may experience some discomfort or pain for several weeks after the surgery, and complete recovery may take a few months.

 Learn more about arthroscopic shoulder surgery